ISI-MIP/isi-cfact/README.md

 The model does not contain a yearly cycle for any parameter.

 ## Results
-ISI-CFACT counterfactual climate are produced for the GSWP3 and the GSWP3-W5E5 datasets.
+We here present summaries of each variable for both the original data based on GSWP3 and the GSWP3-W5E5, and the corresponding counterfactual.
 ISI-CFACT removes annual trends as well as trends in the yearly cycle.
 Hereby the trend is regarded with the global mean temperature as independent variable.
-In Figure 2 it is asserted that this method also reduces a linear trend that is calculated with time as independent variable and does not regard the yearly cylce.
+As a visual check, we show a map of the slope of a linear trend with time as independent variable, relative to the standard deveation of the slope in all grid-cells (see Figure 2).
+By construction, our method should reduce this relative slope to a value close to zero.
+The trend calculated for this visual check is based on a simpler method that disregards the yearly-cycle of the variables.
 ### GSWP3
 ![Trend Maps](isicfact_v1.0.0_gswp3_trend_map.png)